Concept Subspace :: sus :: mem :: Clone

 (typically at most the size of two pointers) and copying is the same as

-moving, prefer to make the type Copy
+moving, prefer to make the type Copy, which also

-implies Clone
+implies Clone.

-if one of the following holds:
+A type T is Clone if one of the following holds:

 - Is

-.
+Copy.
 Meaning it has a copy constructor and assignment. - Has a

-clone() const -> T
+clone() const -> Tmethod, and isMove.

-This concept tests the object type of T
+This concept tests the object type of T, looking through reference types

-or const T&
+T& or const T&.

 To test the reference types themselves (which can always be copied as a